Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 You'll be able to taste the difference yourself, and you'll most likely find the same flavors I've encountered.

 I think, for most coffee drinkers, the blonde roast is perfect.
-It’ll easily get you through the day without the heavy flavors that a dark roast tends to have.
+It'll easily get you through the day without the heavy flavors that a dark roast typically has.

 How do you grind blonde roast vs. dark roast?